SinglePages/NeuralNetworks/Source/Sections/03-Data.m4.md

 You might now wonder why we split a dataset into training/validation/evaluation partitions.
 It is reasonable to think that we would be better off using all 70000 images to train a neural network.
 However, we need some method for *measuring* how well a model is performing.
 That is the purpose of the validation set--to measure performance.

 If we measure performance directly on the training dataset, we might trick ourselves into thinking that the neural network will perform very well when it is eventually deployed as part of an application (for example, as a mobile app in which we convert an image of someones's handwritten notes into a text document), when in reality the network might only perform well specifically on the examples found in the training dataset.
-We will discuss this issue more in [@sec:general] when we cover overfitting and generalization.
+We will discuss this issue more in [@sec:generalization] when we cover overfitting and generalization.

 Similarly, the evaluation partition is only used to compare performance after hyper-parameter tuning, which we'll discuss in [@sec:hyper].